 In addition, contracts and licensing play an important role.
 Scholars and graduate students sign contracts in the form of deposit and publication agreements:

-- With the Rutgers digital repository RUetd when depositing theses and dissertations as required by most departments
+- With Rutgers and ProQuest when depositing theses and dissertations through EDT Administrator

 - With publishers when signing publication agreements for scholarly articles and books